Help to manage sight loss - rehabilitation

 Sight Support Service

-The service is available throughout Kent, Medway and Bromley.
-We provide trained one-to-one enablers, to support sight impaired people to achieve their highest level of independence, helping to reduce isolation and risk.
+The service is available throughout Kent, Medway and South East London.
+We provide trained one-to-one enablers, to support sight impaired people to maintain and improve their skills, abilities and independence, helping to reduce isolation and risk.
+Our Sight Support workers support visually impaired people who are experiencing difficulty with everyday living, accessing information and getting around safely.

 We run a range of courses in Understanding Sensory Impairment and Assistive Technology: everything from short two hour courses to a full day’s accredited training through Open College Network (OCN).